 JERMANTOWN ROAD BRIDGE CROSS SECTION

 GALLOWS ROAD BRIDGE CROSS SECTION

 Other Nearby Trail Projects

 Additional nearby trail projects are part of building out the trail network along I-66.
 These other projects include:

 Vienna Metrorail Station Bicycle and Pedestrian Improvements

 VDOT and Fairfax County are working jointly to improve bicycle and pedestrian access in the area of the Vienna Metrorail Station.
-A series of improvements along Country Creek Road/Virginia Center Boulevard between Sutton Road and the ramp to westbound I-66, and along Sutton Road between Blake Lane and Country Creek Road are planned to open in summer 2024.
-Interim improvements are planned to open in late 2022 to coincide with Transform 66 Project progress.
-Learn more about these improvements in this presentation [outside.transform66.org].
-Learn more about this multi-agency project here [virginiadot.org].
+A series of improvements along Country Creek Road/Virginia Center Boulevard between Sutton Road and the ramp to westbound I-66, and along Sutton Road between Blake Lane and Country Creek Road are planned, with construction anticipated to begin in late 2024 and be complete in early 2026.
+Construction of interim improvements is planned to be complete in late 2022 to coincide with Transform 66 Project progress.
+Learn more about these improvements in this presentation.
+Learn more about this multi-agency project here.